 Master of Science in Finance

 While economics focuses broadly on a government’s approach to money, spending, and resources, the finance field concentrates on how individual people and companies manage money.
-Because this occurs within the broader economic context, financial professionals must still be familiar with economic theory and practice, but their day-to-day focus is typically on more granular issues of budgeting, cash-flow, and business development.
+Because this occurs within the broader economic context, financial professionals must still be familiar with economic theory and practice, but their day-to-day focus is typically on more granular issues of budgeting, cash flow, and business development.

 Some of the most popular finance jobs include:

 While a graduate degree is not strictly a requirement, earning a relevant master’s degree (such as a Master of Science in Finance) can make career advancement more likely, as it implies a certain level of expertise necessary to perform these jobs well.
-Though the specifics of such a degree will depend on the program that you enroll in, they tend to blend together economics, mathematics, and computer science along with financial theory and application.
+Though the specifics of such a degree will depend on the program that you enroll in, these programs tend to blend together economics, mathematics, and computer science along with financial theory and application.

 Master of Business Administration (MBA)